BTCDecoded/blvm-commons/README.md

 # Bitcoin Commons Governance System

+## Status

-## ⚠️ UNRELEASED: This system is not yet activated or tested in production
+**Phase 1 (Infrastructure Building)**: System not yet activated or tested in production.

-**Current Status: Phase 1 (Infrastructure Building)**

-This repository contains the Bitcoin Commons governance and implementation ecosystem, managed by the BTCDecoded GitHub organization.
-The system implements a constitutional governance model that makes Bitcoin governance **6x harder to capture** than Bitcoin Core's current model.
+Contains the Bitcoin Commons governance and implementation ecosystem, managed by the BTCDecoded GitHub organization.
+Implements a constitutional governance model that makes Bitcoin governance 6x harder to capture than Bitcoin Core's current model.

-## 🚨 Important Disclaimers
+## Important Disclaimers

-### Current Status
-- ✅ **Infrastructure Complete**: All core components implemented
+- **Infrastructure Complete**: All core components implemented
-- ⚠️ **Not Yet Activated**: Governance rules are not enforced
+- **Not Yet Activated**: Governance rules are not enforced
-- 🔧 **Test Keys Only**: No real cryptographic enforcement
+- **Test Keys Only**: No real cryptographic enforcement
-- 📋 **Development Phase**: System is in rapid AI-assisted development

-### What This Means
-- **Production Quality**: The codebase is production-quality in many respects
-- **Not Battle-Tested**: Has not been tested in real-world scenarios
-- **Expect Changes**: Rapid development means frequent updates
-- **Use at Your Own Risk**: This is experimental software

-### Timeline
-- **Phase 2 Activation**: 3-6 months (governance enforcement begins)
-- **Phase 3 Full Operation**: 12+ months (mature, stable system)
-- **Current Phase**: Infrastructure building and testing
+- **Experimental Software**: Use at your own risk

 ## 📁 Project Structure